zupaazhai/dancejs/readme.md

     }
 })

-// We can another push extra step by
+// We can push extra step by call define same step name,
 // then new step will push to previous defined step

 dance.step('Get_user', {